micromark/common-markup-state-machine/readme.md

 ### 6.3 Emitting

 To emit a token is to add it to the [current group][current-group].
-A token may be emitted directly, but typically the tokens the [queue][queue] are emitted.
+It is possible to emit a token directly, but it is more common to emit the tokens the [queue][queue].
-After emitting, the queue is cleared.
+The queue is cleared after emitting.
 Emitting tokens may have side effects, based on their types:

 *   ↪ **[*End-of-file token*][t-end-of-file]**

-    Close all groups in the [stack of open groups][stack-of-open-groups], starting at the bottommost group (the [current group][current-group]), moving up until the topmost group is closed
+    Close all groups in the [stack of open groups][stack-of-open-groups], by repeatedly closing the [current group][current-group]) while there is one
 *   ↪ **Anything else**

     Do nothing